varshahindupur09/Meeting-Intelligence-Prompt-Engineering-and-Gen-AI-for-Summarization/README.md

 In short,

-- Released a meeting intelligence app with a voice-to-text pipeline and GPT 4o model.
+- Released a meeting intelligence app with a voice-to-text pipeline and GPT 4o model and RAG with pinecone db
-- Utilized **Kubernetes** for deployment and load balancing, ensuring efficient performance.
-- Integrated **Azure DevOps** for CI/CD, enhancing the deployment workflow.
 - Employed **Apache Airflow** for workflow orchestration and management.
 - Achieved a high success rate in addressing user queries, significantly improving meeting outcomes.